 By: Joseph Piatchek

 To begin, it is good to understand that there are many ways to handle a divorce, including an "uncontested divorce".
 There are also many different terms that people use to describe "uncontested divorce":

-Are they all the same?
 To be honest, we don't really care for the term "uncontested divorce" to begin with; it is a bit misleading.
-We think it is much more accurate to call the these two different types of cases "contested divorce", vs. "cooperative divorce".
+We think it is much more accurate to call it a "cooperative divorce".
 If your spouse will not cooperate, or you are not sure if they will cooperate, your case is likely "contested".
 Most divorce cases are contested; contested divorce is the norm.
 If you are not sure whether your case is contested or not, it should be presumed that you have a contested case.
 However, if your case is completely and totally agreed to, and one of you wants to hire one attorney to process the case, we would consider it a "cooperative divorce".

 If you and your spouse totally agree to all items involved in the divorce, including the following:

 then you may indeed have a cooperative, uncontested divorce.
 If this is the case, we can likely assist you with your cooperative, uncontested divorce for a reasonable, flat fee as part of our Affordable Legal Services program.
 There are several differences between "contested divorce", and "cooperative divorce":

 We encourage many of our family law clients to work through their issues cooperatively with the other parties, when it is possible.
 Of course, this is not always possible, cooperative divorces are NOT the norm, and cooperative divorces are not for everyone.
 This is why we also handle contested cases, sometimes you have to fight for what is important to you in life.
 We strive to help clients with all types of family law issues, including: